Board

 Non-Executive Member

-Amir is Associate Professor of Accounting at Saïd Business School, University of Oxford and associate member of the Oxford-Man Institute for Quantitative Finance.
+Amir is Associate Professor of Accounting at Saïd Business School, University of Oxford and Associate Member of the Oxford-Man Institute for Quantitative Finance.
 Amir’s research investigates the effects of financial and non-financial reporting on capital markets and the role of accounting standards.
 His work has been published in leading academic and practitioner journals and has influenced public policy and standard setting.
 He has co-authored and co-edited the book "Accounting for M&A".
 Prior to joining Saïd Business School, Amir held a position as Assistant Professor at Judge Business School, University of Cambridge, and prior to that worked at Lehman Brothers in London.

 He received his PhD and MPhil from the University of Cambridge.
-He has taught and consulted for the asset management and banking industry globally and was also on the academic advisory council at PanAgora Asset Management.
+He has taught and consulted for the asset management and banking industry globally and was also on the Academic Advisory Council at PanAgora Asset Management.

 Michael Wells